benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

 labels_parc = mne.read_labels_from_annot(subject, parc=parc,
                                          subjects_dir=subjects_dir)

-# Average the source estimates within each label of the cortical parcellation
-# and each sub-structure contained in the source space.
+# Average the source estimates within each label of the cortical parcellation and each sub-structure contained in the source space.
 # When mode = 'mean_flip', this option is used only for the cortical labels.
 src = inverse_operator['src']
 label_ts = mne.extract_label_time_course(
     stcs, labels_parc, src, mode='mean_flip', allow_empty=True,
     return_generator=True)

-# We compute the connectivity in the alpha band and plot it using a circular
+#Compute the connectivity (for the desired frequency band:delta:1Hz - 4Hz, theta:4Hz-8Hz, alpha:8Hz-13Hz, beta:13Hz-30Hz, gamma:30-Hz-50Hz)and plot it using a circular graph layout
-# graph layout
-fmin = 8. #Can change the frequency bands here (delta:1Hz - 4Hz, theta:4Hz-8Hz, alpha:8Hz-13Hz, beta:13Hz-30Hz, gamma:30-Hz-50Hz)
+fmin = 8.
 fmax = 13.
-sfreq = epochs.info['sfreq']  # the sampling frequency
+sfreq = epochs.info['sfreq']  # The sampling frequency
 con = spectral_connectivity_epochs(
     label_ts, method='pli', mode='multitaper', sfreq=sfreq, fmin=fmin,
     fmax=fmax, faverage=True, mt_adaptive=True, n_jobs=1)

-# We create a list of Label containing also the sub structures
+#Create a list of Label containing also the sub structures
 labels_aseg = mne.get_volume_labels_from_src(src, subject, subjects_dir)
 labels = labels_parc + labels_aseg

-# read colors
+# Read colors
 node_colors = [label.color for label in labels]

-# We reorder the labels based on their location in the left hemi
+#Reorder labels based on their location in the left hemisphere
 label_names = [label.name for label in labels]
 lh_labels = [name for name in label_names if name.endswith('lh')]
 rh_labels = [name for name in label_names if name.endswith('rh')]